-We introduce a general model of multiarmed bandit games, and study a notion of equilibrium inspired by a large system approximation.
+We introduce a general model of multi-armed bandit games, and study the dynamics of these games under a large system approximation.
 We investigate conditions under which the bandit dynamics have a steady state we refer to as a mean field steady state (MFSS).
-In an MFSS, the proportion of agents playing the various arms, called the population profile, is assumed stationary over time; the equilibrium requires a consistency check that this stationary profile arises from the policies chosen by the agents.
+In an MFSS, the proportion of agents playing the various arms, called the population profile, is assumed stationary over time; the steady state definition then requires a consistency check that this stationary profile arises from the policies chosen by the agents.

-We establish three main results in the paper.
-First, we establish existence of an MFE under general conditions.
-Second, we show under a contraction condition that the MFE is unique, and that the population profile converges to it from any initial state.
-Finally, we show that under the contraction condition, MFE is a good approximation to the behavior of finite systems with many agents.
-The contraction condition requires that the agent population is sufficiently mixing and that the sensitivity of the reward function to the population profile is low enough.
+We establish the following results in the paper.
+First, we establish existence of an MFSS under broad conditions.
+Second, we show under a contraction condition that the MFSS is unique, and that the population profile converges to it from any initial state.
+Finally, we show that under the contraction condition, MFSS is a good approximation to the behavior of finite systems with many agents.
+The contraction condition requires that the agent population regenerates sufficiently often, and that the sensitivity of the reward function to the population profile is low enough.
 Through numerical experiments, we find that in settings with negative externalities among the agents, convergence obtains even when our condition is violated; while in settings with positive externalities among the agents, our condition is tighter.